WilliamLinsley/sp-android-tech-test/README.md

   Repository pattern backed by a Retrofit API service.

 This keeps concerns separated and makes the core logic easier to test.

+## Testing
+Basic unit tests are included for the repository and ViewModel to cover:
+- successful data loading
+- error handling
+- simple edge cases

+## If I had more time
+I would consider adding UI tests, improving error and loading states in the UI, and introducing a separate domain model if the app were to grow beyond a single feature.